julien-conan/devblog/_in_progress/2021-08-25-entrepreneur-first-to-do-list.md

 fashbel
 Dev / Designer -->

-Whats this is all about is: preparation.
 Prepare yourself, because battles are coming.
 For it is a battle against yourself, or a battle against life, the entrepreneur path could be a hard one.
 Dealing with complexity and a lot of different tasks, you will have to build your own strong methodology to survive.
 Here, you will find some keys to success.

 # Workspace